niazabbas/coursera-getting-and-cleaning-data/CodeBook.md

 This code book explains the data elements of output file meanData.txt

+## Transformation

+*	All dashes have been removed from measurement variables
+*	All "()" have been removed from measurement variables
+*	std and mean sub-strings have been substituted to Std and Mean

 ## Identifiers
 * Subject - The numeric ID of the test subject
 * ActivityName - The type of activity performed